CodepathSnyTeam7/crossroads/README.md

 App Audience:
 ------------
-1. Donors
--	need to signup and use notification mechanisms (like SMS# )to be directly contacted
+1. Donors: need to signup and use notification mechanisms (like SMS# )to be directly contacted

-2. Volunteer Reviewers
--	need to signup and using email/password and accounts created administratively
+2. Volunteer Reviewers: need to signup and using email/password and accounts created administratively

 App Description: